8 Hiking areas in Townsend

-Looking for the best hiking area in Townsend?
-We've ranked 8 options using our TSM Score™ algorithm, which combines guest ratings, review volume, and expert analysis.
-Whether you're planning a weekend getaway or a week-long vacation, this guide has everything you need to make the right choice.
+Looking for the best hiking areas in Townsend?
+We've ranked 8 options using our TSM Score™ algorithm, which combines guest ratings, review volume, and local planning signals.
+Use this page to compare the short list before you choose where to spend time or money.

 Check Availability & Prices

-Showing 8 top-rated hiking area • Updated March 2026
+Showing 8 top-rated hiking areas • Updated June 2026

 Lumber Ridge Trail Trailhead in Townsend